Burak-Cam/security-robot-backend/README.md

 ## 🎓 Project Context

 - 📚 Software Engineering Term Project (Spring 2024–2025)
-- 🤝 Developed in collaboration with two other teammates as part of the backend sub-team (This repository includes only the backend components I personally authored or co-developed.
+- 🤝 Developed in collaboration with one other teammate as part of the backend sub-team.
+- (This repository includes only the backend components I personally authored or co-developed.
 The full project team consisted of 9 members, including separate teams for AI and hardware.)
 - 🎯 Objective: Build a Raspberry Pi + Arduino-based robotic system with real-time monitoring, anomaly detection, and web access

 ---